About Wallace House

 Wallace House at the University of Michigan is committed to fostering excellence in journalism.
 We are home to programs that recognize, sustain and elevate the careers of journalists to address the challenges of journalism today, foster civic engagement and uphold the role of a free press in a democratic society.
 We believe in the fundamental mission of journalism to document, interpret, analyze and investigate the forces shaping society.

 Knight-Wallace Fellowships offer a broad range of accomplished journalists an academic year of study and collaborative learning at the University of Michigan.
-Through this fellowship, journalists who are eager for growth and deeply committed to the future of journalism, have the opportunity to develop new ideas, deepen knowledge and address challenges facing the journalism industry.
+Through this fellowship, journalists who are eager for growth and deeply committed to the future of their profession, have the opportunity to deepen knowledge, develop new ideas and address challenges facing the journalism industry.

 Livingston Awards honor journalists under the age of 35 for outstanding achievement in local, national and international reporting across all forms of journalism.
 The awards bolster the work of young reporters, create the next generation of journalism leaders and mentors, and advance civic engagement around powerful storytelling.